bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/church.md

 > **Logic Dweller**
 >
 > Logic is thine guiding light and it burns brightly within thine chest while the school of thought acts as thy beacon of judgement.
-Ye take precious time, to think and meditate in calm and focused serenity on the choices of lifeâ€™s pathways.
+Ye take precious time, to think and meditate in calm and focused serenity on the choices of life's pathways.
 Each option is weighed on the scales of truth and righteousness.
 Not without wrongs and mistakes as ye dwell on deep contemplation, however thy focus has never been of saint, but of the wise, humbled direction and focus.

 ### Other website content

-The following two images also appear on the website, they are labeled as `key.png` and `pgminev1973.png` respectively.
+The following two images also appear on the website, they are labelled as `key.png` and `pgminev1973.png` respectively.

 ![key.png](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/lore/genxsis.faith/key.png)
 ![pmginev1973.png](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/lore/genxsis.faith/pmginev1973.png)